Eiat5522/D-Eiat_Folder-MyProjects-MyOtherProjects-kharom-ai-powered-dating-buddy-mvp/cline_docs/codebaseSummary.md

-# Codebase Summary: KhaRom MVP (Post SDK 53 Upgrade & Core Chat Flow)
+# Codebase Summary: KhaRom MVP (Post Mobile App Setup)

 This document provides a high-level overview of the KhaRom MVP project structure and will be updated as development progresses.